MaksymMishchenko/Learning/AuthenticationAndIdentity/Application.Ui/ReadMe.md

 - AddApplicationServices: Registers application-specific services like business logic and repository patterns.
 - AddApplicationIdentity: Configures Identity services, such as user and role management.
 - AddApplicationCookieAuth: Sets up cookie-based authentication for secure user sessions.
+- AddApplicationJwtAuth: Configures JWT-based authentication to enable secure, stateless user authentication, using tokens for API access and ensuring robust validation and claims management.

 In appsettings.json:
  - Add a connection string for ASP.NET Core Identity